gkxiao/ROCS-Query-Prep-Benchmark/notes/README.md

 # 📚 Reading Notes & Review Repository

 Welcome to the reading notes and literature review repository!
-This project serves as a collaborative knowledge base for in-depth study, critical analysis, and synthesis of research articles — particularly in fields like computational chemistry, virtual screening, and AI-driven drug discovery.
+This project serves as a collaborative knowledge base for in-depth study, critical analysis, and synthesis of research articles — particularly in fields like the effect of query preparation on ROCS performance.

 Below is an overview of the key files in this directory: